About this project

 Micaela Miralles Bianconi is a PhD student at The College of William & Mary.
 She earned her B.A. in History at the Universidad Nacional de Rosario- Argentina, and her M.A. in History from Villanova University.
 Her work on this exhibit was completed through the Albert Lepage Center for History in the Public Interest at Villanova University.
 Micaela's research interests center on the history of Argentina and the Rio de la Plata region; political, social, and cultural history of the Southern Cone; and material culture during the 18th and 19th centuries.
 She also works as an interpreter and translator.

-Adler Orr is an undergraduate Public History major at University of Wisconsin-Eau Claire.
-He is currently completing his senior year, and will graduate in fall 2021.
+Adler Orr graduated with a bachelor's degree in Public History from the University of Wisconsin-Eau Claire in fall 2022.
 Adler is interested in working as a curator or archivist, and overall is looking forward to remaining engaged in public history work after his graduation.

-Weston Weisensel is a undergratuate student at the University of Wisconsin-Eau Claire, studying Public History and Broadfield social studies.
-He will graduate in spring 2022, and hopes to work as a curator or interpreter at a museum or historic site.
+Weston Weisensel graduated with a bachelor's degree in Public History and Broadfield Social Studies from the University of Wisconsin-Eau Claire in spring 2022.
+He hopes to work as a curator or interpreter at a museum or historic site.